David Leslie (racing driver): Career

+Karting and junior formulas

 Leslie was Scottish karting champion 5 times before switching to cars, winning the Formula Ford title in 1978.
 He later moved to the British Formula Three Championship from 1981 to 1984, becoming involved with the Ecurie Ecosse team.

+Sportscar racing

 With Ecosse, he moved to the World Sportscar Championship, driving to multiple C2 class victories and helping the team earn the 1986 championship.
 Leslie himself would earn second place in the Drivers Championship in 1987 alongside teammate Ray Mallock.
 Leslie and the team also finished second in the C2 class and 8th overall in the 1987 24 Hours of Le Mans.

 Ecosse eventually took over the Aston Martin sports car program before Leslie departed in 1990 to become part of Tom Walkinshaw's Jaguar team.
 Leslie competed at the 24 Hours of Le Mans a total of 10 times, including driving the works Jaguar XJ220 in 1993 alongside Win Percy and Armin Hahne, only to retire with engine failure while in contention for the lead of the GT class.

+One-make racing

+In 1985, Ecosse ran Leslie in the ESSO MG Metro Challenge.

+Leslie raced in the Honda CR-X Challenge in 1988 and 1989.

+Touring car racing and GTs

 Leslie maintained his links with Ecosse when the team moved to the British Touring Car Championship in 1990.
 He competed on a partial schedule for the first two seasons before becoming a full-time driver for Vauxhall in 1992.
 He took his first win a year later, and earned a total of six pole positions over those two years, both of which ended in top 10 championship placements.

 1994 was an unsuccessful season in a Mazda, but for 1995 he joined Honda as they entered the series for the first time.
 The car was late getting onto the track in pre-season, and reliability was initially poor, however he finished 10th overall after a strong end to the season.
 1996 started badly with several collisions, but a victory in the British Grand Prix support meeting kick-started a strong second half of the season, allowing him to snatch 4th overall at the final round of the season.

 For the BTCC in 1997 James Thompson and Gabriele Tarquini raced the Hondas and Leslie switched to Nissan alongside Anthony Reid.
 Again the car was initially uncompetitive, and much of the credit for its eventual success is widely attributed to Leslie.
 In 1998, he achieved two victories and five podiums for Nissan, finishing seventh in the standings.
 He also did a one-off appearance in the British GT Championship that same year at the British Grand Prix supporting race, finishing third in a Porsche 911 GT1 shared with Matt Neal.
 In 1999, he finished a close runner up in the championship standings to teammate Laurent Aïello, with three race wins and 10 podiums.